 On 19 August, Anne Redferne was tried for murder.
 Like her mother before her she pleaded not guilty but her mother’s earlier testimony that she had made clay models for the purpose of meleficient acts was again read out in Court.
 Like Elizabeth Device before her she refused to confess and was the only one of the accused not to implicate anyone else.
 Regardless of this she was sentenced to death and condemned to hang.

 Alizon Device whose behaviour in Trawden Forest had started the entire train of events had believed in her own guilt all along.
 She was contrite for having done John Law harm and begged forgiveness from God for having been a witch but accepted her fate for she knew she must die.

-The trial and mass execution of the Pendle and Salmesbury Witches was an unusual phenomenon in England where those convicted of witchcraft and sentenced to death had remained in the hundreds over the centuries at a time when the hysterical fear of witches was sweeping across Europe claiming victims in their tens of thousands with some of those hanged at Pendle convicted of little more than guilt by association or for attending the meeting at Malkin Tower.
+The trial and execution of the Pendle and Salmesbury Witches was an unusual phenomenon in England where those convicted of witchcraft and sentenced to death had remained in the hundreds over the centuries even at a time when the Witch Craze was sweeping across Europe.
+Some of those hanged at Pendle were convicted of little more than guilt by association or for attending the meeting at Malkin Tower.

 Of the Judges who presided at the trial, Sir James Altham never truly restored his reputation from the previous mistrial and his reliability and honesty remained suspect for the rest of his life.
 He died in 1617.
 Sir Edward Bromley was never promoted to the London Circuit of Judges.
 Likewise, Roger Nowell never rose in the ranks of Government service to which he aspired.